MrGKanev/made-in-bulgaria/CONTRIBUTING.md

 4. Submit a pull request with your addition

+### Project Quality Guidelines

+While everyone is welcome to submit their projects, we maintain certain quality standards:

+- **Project usage requirement**: Projects should demonstrate actual usage and value.
+Submissions that appear to be unused or created solely for link-building purposes may be removed.
+- **Multiple submissions**: Contributors submitting multiple projects should ensure each project has genuine usage and community value.
+- **Social proof requirement**: Projects should have some demonstrable community interest (minimum 10 GitHub stars or equivalent social proof).
+This helps ensure quality and relevance to the community.
+- **Maintainer discretion**: Project maintainers may remove listings that don't meet community standards or lack sufficient community engagement.

+Remember, this showcase is intended to highlight quality Bulgarian projects that provide value to the broader community, not to serve as a repository for dormant or unused projects.

 The project will be automatically added to the website when your PR is merged.

 ## Development Setup